QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Our approach is aimed at those who already have at least some knowledge of programming --- perhaps experience with Python, MATLAB, Fortran, C or similar

-In particular, we assume you have some familiarity with fundamental programming concepts such as
+In particular, we assume you have some familiarity with fundamental programming concepts such as:

 * variables